Things to do in De Pijp

 Drink beer with a side of history

 Beer fans won't want to miss a tour of the former Heineken brewery, now better known as the Heineken Experience, to get a taste of the area’s brewing history.
-The beer-making tradition of De Pijp continues today with numerous brewpubs and taprooms that have popped up in recent years.
-Pull up a barstool at Brouwerij Troost - an experimental brewery housed in a spectacular former monastery or sample challenging craft brews or hoppy classics from the ever-changing taps at Foeders.
+The beer-making tradition continues today with numerous brewpubs and taprooms that have popped up in recent years.
+Pull up a barstool at Brouwerij Troost - an experimental brewery housed in a spectacular former monastery or the ever-changing taps at Foeders.
+You'll also find a variety of traditional brown cafes such as Café Mazzeltof, with an unpretentious vibe and a decent selection of Dutch beers.
+Or check out the sprawling sunny terraces of ’t Paardje or older bars such as Pilsvogel or Groene Vlinder which surround the Albert Cuypmarkt.

 Go for an indulgent brunch

 Begin your day as you mean to go on (with really good food).
 De Pijp boasts some of the best breakfast and brunch spots in Amsterdam, and exceptional coffee goes without saying.
-Little Collins gives you a taste of Australia’s exemplary brunch culture; Bakers & Roasters has one of the best and most varied menus in town; CT Coffee & Coconuts bring a little tropical flavour to your morning and Scandinavian Embassy serves Swedish fika along with delicious dishes and artisanal coffee.
+Anook Bakehouse is one of the best new pastry spots in town; Little Collins gives you a taste of Australia’s exemplary brunch culture; Bakers & Roasters has one of the best and most varied menus in town; CT Coffee & Coconuts bring a little tropical flavour to your morning, and Scandinavian Embassy serves Swedish fika along with delicious artisanal coffee.

 Stroll or picnic along the Amstel

 The glistening waters of the Amstel River make up De Pijp’s eastern border, flanked on either side by moored houseboats with their scenic rooftop gardens.
-This stretch provides the perfect route for a pleasant afternoon stroll culminating in a picnic in Martin Luther King Park or (a bit further up) Amstel Park.
-If you want to explore further afield, hop on a bike and follow the river south until you arrive in the Amstel River Countryside (Amstelscheg).
+This stretch provides the perfect route for a pleasant afternoon stroll culminating in a picnic in Martin Luther King Park or (a bit further up) Amstelpark.
+If you want to explore further afield, hop on a bike and follow the river south until you arrive in the Amstel River Countryside.
 Cycle paths and walking routes pass through a landscape of green meadows with historic farms and elegant 17th-century country estates.

 The elaborate brick buildings around P.L.
 Takstraat are beautifully preserved examples of the Amsterdam School architectural style.
-Influenced by Expressionist architecture, the use of rounded brickwork, decorative masonry and wrought iron windows was used on housing estates, government buildings and schools in the early 20th century.
-Much of this architecture can be seen around De Pijp and the neighbouring Rivierenbuurt area.
+Influenced by Expressionist architecture, rounded brickwork, decorative masonry, and wrought iron windows were used on housing estates, government buildings, and schools in the early 20th century.
+Head to Museum De Dageraad to learn about this fascinating style of expressionist architecture and take a guided tour around the elaborate brick building complex.
+The museum is also the perfect starting point for an architecture walk around the neighbourhood.
+Nearby, don't miss the charming Koffie en Katoen - a concept store packed with handcrafted treasures from around the world.

 Admire panoramic city views, cocktail in hand